 The panel approves of the admission requirements and procedures.
-The panel recommends to try and raise the influx in the programme, as the current inflow of students is quite low.
+The panel recommends to try and raise the influx in the programme, as the current inflow of students is rather low.

-The programme curriculum matches the intended learning outcomes.
-The panel regards the curriculum to be solid, covering the applied mathematics discipline and specific fields within the discipline in the tracks.
+The curriculum of the programme matches the intended learning outcomes.
+The panel considers the curriculum to be solid.
+The mathematics discipline and the specific fields in the tracks are in-depth addressed.
 Although the course Mathematics and its Environment is welcomed, the panel advises to strengthen the subjects of history of mathematics and ethics.
 The panel is pleased to hear the Faculty will recruit an expert on ethics and scientific integrity to lecture in the programme.
+The panel supports the programme intentions for the Science, Business and Policy track to align the Internship and the Master Research project and suggests to schedule the Internship before the Master Research Project.